RutledgePaulV/piped/readme.md

 (def queue-url "https://queue.amazonaws.com/80398EXAMPLE/MyQueue")

-; this would use the default aws credential chain
+(def client (aws/client {:api :sqs}))

-; but you can pass your own client instance in the options (def stop-system (piped/spawn-system queue-url processor {:pipe pipe}))
+(def stop-callback (piped/spawn-system client queue-url processor {:pipe pipe}))

 ; ... some time later

-; stop polling! this is graceful and will await any items still in the pipe (stop-system)
+; stop the system!
+; this will nack any messages that have been received but not yet put into the pipe ; and will wait for consumers to finish processing messages that are already in the pipe (stop-callback)

 ```